TheUnholyPear/AI-Algorithms/README.md

 # AI-Labs

-for my labs i recieved 100% for every lab
+These where for CS310 and involved creating different search algorithms with and without pruning I received 100% for every week.